brycedbjork/instapush/README.md

 ## Usage

-Simply run `push` in any git repository to automatically stage, commit, and push your changes with an AI-generated commit message.
+- Run `push` to automatically stage, commit, and push your changes with an AI-generated commit message
+- Run `commit` to automatically stage and commit your changes with an AI-generated commit message (without pushing)